ariga/atlas/doc/md/reference.md

 ```
 #### Flags
 ```
-      --addr string      Used with -w, local address to bind the server to (default ":5800") -s, --schema strings   Set schema name
+  -s, --schema strings   Set schema name
   -u, --url string       [driver://username:password@protocol(address)/dbname?param=value] select a database using the URL format
-  -w, --web              Open in a local Atlas UI

 ```